aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to FLATOPC via Java or Online App" h2="On Premise Java API for PowerPoint PPSM to FLATOPC conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSM to Word FLATOPC.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It is used to convert PPSM to HTML.
+This API provides a wide range of features such as creating, editing, and converting presentations, as well as manipulating charts, shapes, and text.
+It also supports a variety of file formats, including PPT, PPTX, PPS, PPSX, PPTM, POTX, POT, and PPSM.

+Aspose.Words for Java is a feature-rich Word Processing API that is used to convert the HTML to FLATOPC.
+This API provides a wide range of features such as creating, editing, and converting documents, as well as manipulating text, images, and tables.
+It also supports a variety of file formats, including DOC, DOCX, RTF, HTML, ODT, and FLATOPC.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSM to Word FLATOPC.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSM to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to FLATOPC.
+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint PPSM to Word FLATOPC.
+This process is simple and efficient, and can be completed in just two steps.
+Aspose.Slides for Java is used to convert PPSM to HTML, and Aspose.Words for Java is used to convert the HTML to FLATOPC.
+Both APIs provide a wide range of features and support a variety of file formats, making them ideal for automating the batch conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}